In a divided nation, a rare moment of unity on Ukraine

 She laughed and said she would rely on the power of prayer.
 “Sometimes I think God’s the only one who can put a stop to this,” Crawford said.

 Blumberg reported from Houston and Killough from Louisville.
-Jimmy Magahern in Phoenix; Alexandra Baumhardt in Portland, Ore.; Mark Shavin in Atlanta and Jaimie Seaton in Hanover, N.H. contributed to this report.
+Jimmy Magahern in Phoenix; Alexandra Baumhardt in Portland, Ore.; Mark Shavin in Atlanta; and Jaimie Seaton in Hanover, N.H., contributed to this report.